sqrdevl/Pavo-IM-Getting-Started-With-OpenCore/README.md

 # Hiding Verbose and Clean Boot

-Wanting a more clean booting experience with macOS without all that verbose text while booting?
-Well you need a couple things:
+Clean boot experience with macOS with no verbose text while booting:

 ## Recommended Configuration: